b-u-n/discord.js-mock-interactions/README.md

 Any API or library calls within your commands will still work, because we're not mocking the client.
 So you can test within a real world context, just without human interaction! ^-^

-By default, this library only reaches out to the Discord API on initialization of the interaction & options.
+By default, this library only reaches out to the Discord API on initialization of the interaction and options, and creation of a new option value.
 Your commands may also reach out to the Discord API, but you'd have to go out of your way to be spammy, yeah?

 ## What you'll need
   1. A bot account for your CI/CD pipeline, as well as one for each dev who wants to test locally (that would be all of your devs).